cheshirekow/cmake_format/cmake_format/doc/README.rst

     # then don't lstrip() them off.
 This allows for lazy hash rulers where the first
     # hash char is not separated by space
     hashruler_min_length = 10

+    # By default, if cmake-format cannot successfully fit everything into the
+    # desired linewidth it will apply the last, most agressive attempt that it made.
+    # If this flag is True, however, cmake-format will print error, exit with non-
+    # zero status code, and write-out nothing
+    require_valid_layout = False

     # A dictionary containing any per-command configuration overrides.
 Currently
     # only `command_case` is supported.